LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    to enforce Jacobian recomputation when the step size ratio changes by more than 100 times the unit roundoff (since nonlinear convergence is not tested).
-Only applicable when used in combination with the modified Newton iteration (not the fixed-point solver).
+Only applicable when used in combination with the modified or inexact Newton iteration (not the fixed-point solver).